 Before your procedure, talk with your healthcare provider about all your concerns.

 if you are pregnant or think you could be.
-Also let him or her know if you have:
+Also let them know if you have:

 If you smoke, you should try to stop before your procedure.
 It will help reduce your

 chance of complications.
 You should also not eat or drink anything after midnight

 before the day of your procedure.
 You may also need to stop taking any medicines.

 Before and during the treatment, you will probably need to take medicine to help prevent

 You may need other tests to assess your health beforehand.
 These might include: